Variational Adaptive Gaussian Decomposition: Scalable Quadrature-Free Time-Sliced Thawed Gaussian Dynamics: Conclusion

 Beyond its practical efficiency, VAGD additionally offers an appealing conceptual perspective on semiclassical dynamics.
 The number of Gaussian wave packets required in the decomposition naturally reflects the degree of non-classical structure present in the evolving wave function.
 Systems exhibiting largely classical behavior can be represented with only a small number of trajectories, whereas strongly quantum phenomena, such as interference and tunneling, require richer Gaussian representations.
 In this sense, the adaptive Gaussian basis produced by VAGD provides a direct measure of the intrinsic quantum complexity of the dynamics.
-Looking forward, the approach opens the door to scalable semiclassical simulations in higher-dimensional systems and even \textit{ab initio} molecular models, where the combination of time-sliced dynamics with adaptive Gaussian decompositions may provide an efficient route to near–quantum-accurate simulations.
+Future work will probe applications of VAGD to study the quantum dynamics of many-particle systems.
+Additionally, developments will focus on simultaneously decreasing the decomposition time and the number of trajectories even further making it suitable for use in combination with \textit{ab initio} applications.
+Coupling with other dynamical methods like VGD or single-Hessian TGA would also be evaluated.
+Going forward VAGD promises to provide a platform for developing and refining methods aimed at scalable simulations of large dimensional systems that systematically converge to the full quantum results.